ansible/galaxy-dev/README.rst

 #.
 Set `SECRET_KEY` parameter.

 #.
-Now you can run `galaxy-manage` command from local environment.
+Now you can run `galaxy-api-manage` command from local environment.